-Chocolate carrying yellow – So if mated to a chocolate who does NOT carry yellow will produce all chocolate puppies.
+Chocolate not yellow – So if mated to ANY chocolate will produce all chocolate puppies.

-If mated to a black who carries chocolate nature says should produce around 50/50 black and chocolate puppies (it will depend on if that black carries yellow as to if they will ALSO produce yellow puppies).
+If mated to a black who carries chocolate nature says should produce around 50/50 black and chocolate puppies.

 If mated to a black who does NOT carry chocolate or yellow will produce all black puppies.

-Suede is bred: Chocladorias Gentleman Joe x Wylanbriar Don’t Look back for Chantillyoak.
-So he is 15% Working / 85% Showbred (approx).
+Rufus is bred: Pechasi Hazlenut of Fallowfen x Highholts Chocolate Lady Cynthia.
+So he is a mix of show and working lines.
 His type is of a substantially and correctly built working dog rather than a heavy showbred dog.
-Suedey has type and substance but is fit and GENUINELY fit and athletic.
+Rufus has type and substance but is fit and GENUINELY fit and athletic.

 Field Trial Winner – Bedgebrook Never Say Never to Wylanbriar – Bondy.